sergepaulc/ChatGPT5-Solutions-to-2025-IMO-Problems/Solution-to-Problem-1.md

 These cover exactly the points of $T_n$ with $a\le n-k$.
 The uncovered set is precisely a translate of $T_k$.
 Consequently:

 > $$
+> k is achievable for given n⟺Tk​ can be covered by k sunny lines.
 > \text{\(k\) is achievable for given \(n\)}\iff \text{\(T_k\) can be covered by \(k\) sunny lines.}
 > $$